esxr/ragify-python/README.md

 - Include files based on patterns specified in an include file.
 - Exclude files based on patterns specified in an exclude file.
 - Specify file extensions to include.
-- Output the concatenated content to a specified file.
+- Output the concatenated content to a specified file in a structured format.

 ## Installation